 Publisher’s Notes: JFK, Jr. Was an Audiophile!

-Commentary
+Commentary |

-July 1999
+July 1999 |

 One frosty afternoon out of the blue (more like out of the snow), emerges John F. Kennedy, Jr.!
 From there the memory plays back like a scene from a favorite movie.

 Born and raised in the Big Apple, I’ve seen many things, including celebrities.
-Of the latter category, no one possessed a more intriguing persona than JFK, Jr., caused more heads to turn, or appeared more down to earth.
+Of the latter category, no one possessed a more intriguing persona than JFK, Jr., caused more heads to turn, or appeared more down-to-earth.
 I had the opportunity to help him set up his very first high-end system.
 Yes, he enjoyed listening to his stereo!

 John Jr. spoke: “I live around the corner and was interested in doing an upgrade in my loft.”
 He said he’d passed the store numerous times and was quite attracted (as many were) by the MBL 101 “pods” in the window.
 The Gallo Nucleus didn’t hurt either.
 (Can you imagine a non-audiophile getting a load of either one of those speakers for the first time?
 What an initiation!)
-True to form, John Jr. finally settled for a much more reasonably priced system consisting of components that we kept in our affordable room closer to the front door — for good reason too.
+True to form, John Jr. finally settled for a much more reasonably priced system consisting of components that we kept in our affordable room closer to the front door — for good reason, too.
 The Counterpoint stereo amplifier (about $1,800) suited his tastes, along with XLO cables ($600) and Mirage M3’s loudspeakers ($2,500).
 I don’t know how many times we listened to Rebecca Pigeon, Miles Davis, and Duke Ellington Big Band CDs, along with some classical and rock to judge the merits of his system of choice.
-John Jr. really liked the inner detail, sound staging and the absolute dead quietness this system conveyed.
+John Jr. appreciated the inner detail, sound staging, and the absolute silence this system conveyed.
 He was amazed by what he was hearing — bitten at once by the audiophile bug.

 Jerry Gladstein’s System Best Sounding I’ve Heard!